-Be Descriptive in your App Name
+Be Descriptive in Your App Name

-For non-games apps, it means that your app name needs to be as explicit as possible from the very beginning: you don’t want people to see a non-relevant name when they are looking for something.
+For non-games apps, it means that your app name needs to be as explicit as possible from the very beginning.
+You don’t want people to see a non-relevant name when they are looking for something.
 You also need to state what your app does in the name.

-The second important thing to know about your app name is that the words you put in there also act like keywords.
+The second important thing to know about your app name is that the words you put in there also act like App Store keywords.
 These keywords used to have more importance for search results than the actual keywords, but this seems to have changed.
 Don’t make it just a list, and try to come up with short phrases (2/3 words) that people are most likely to use.

 Basically, you need to find a good balance between keywords and branding.

 The app name is used by Apple to create your app URL.
 Do not include any special characters in your app name, like the trademark or copyright symbol because your iTunes app page will then only use your id.
 You can read more on that here.